leanluizz/leanluizz/README.md

 _" Don't try to be successful, try to be a man of value instead."_
                                                     ~Albert Einstein

-I'm Leandro Luiz, I'm totally interested in learning Front-End and Back-End, in addition to going to college and graduating in a **Software Engineering**.
-I'm at the beginning and I'm going to become a Front-End programmer.
-End better every day.
+I'm Leandro Luiz, I'm totally interested in learning Full Stack Devops, and graduating in a **Software Engineering**.
+I'm at the beginning and I'm going to become a Front-End programmer and technologies.

   Currently i'am studyng: